himanshu-red/java-multithreading---concurrency/Notes.md

 * As long as a user thread is alive, the JVM doesn't terminate.
 * A daemon thread is at the mercy of the runtime system: It stops if there is no more user thread running, thus terminating the program.

+## Thread Creation

+* A thread in java is represented by an object of the `Thread` class.
+* Creating thread is achieved in one of the two ways.
+  * Implementing the `java.lang.Runnable` interface.
+  * Extending the `java.lang.Thread` class